 “In July 2016, I attended the Surrey Choices “Summer Scheme Radio Presenter” course and had the opportunity to present my own show “Freaky Friday Show” which I still do.”

-A great way for our customers to prepare themselves for work is to get involved in one of our many vocational projects.
+A great way for the people we support to prepare themselves for work is to get involved in one of our many vocational projects.
 Discovering a wide range of vocational skills will give them new expertise and prepare them for the world of work.

 Our customers will also learn skills that will be valuable when starting employment from time-keeping to people skills.
 These are also a fantastic way of increasing confidence.
 There are a variety of vocational projects which take place around Surrey, take a look at the options below.